alexfernandez/alexfernandez.github.io/2017/origins-language.md

 as compared with those that could only emit separate sounds.
 Group coordination become possible without having to see each other.
 Still, it is hard to see how a language of this kind could work.
-In the appendix we have an example of single-consonant language.
+In the appendix we have an example of a single-consonant language.

 At which point in time did this era start?
 Being so far back in time it is not easy to pinpoint.